gfrei/dotnet-devices-api/README.md

 ##### Description:

 Updates fields name, brand and state of an existing device.
+Can receive name, brand and state.

 Examples: